fanthasium/fanthasium/README.md

 <div align = "center">
 Hi there 👋

-I'll hope to be fullStack App Dev. through the flutter & android ! !
+"I hope to become a full-stack app developer using Flutter and Android!"

 ---
  📑 study note